Carlyle's second-quarter earnings double

-NEW YORK/LONDON (Reuters) - Carlyle Group LP (CG.O) said on Wednesday its second-quarter earnings doubled from a year earlier as one of its European buyout funds started paying performance fees, highlighting the growth potential of its private equity business in Europe.
+July 30 (Reuters) - Carlyle Group LP said Wednesday its second-quarter earnings doubled from a year earlier as it continued to sell parts of its private equity portfolio and one of its European buyout funds started paying performance fees.

-While two U.S. buyout funds accounted for more than half of all of Carlyle’s performance fees in the quarter, the Washington, D.C.-based private equity firm said its third European buyout fund was now also a contributor.

-That fund struggled in its first few years after it was launched by Carlyle in 2006.
-It overpaid for some companies and was then hit by the recession in Europe.
-But it has since recovered and was valued at 1.7 times its investors’ money as of the end of June, almost in line with the two U.S. buyout funds.

 Carlyle said economic net income (ENI), an earnings metric that factors in the mark-to-market value of its portfolio, soared to $318 million in the second quarter from $156 million a year earlier, as it took advantage of a stock market rally and buoyant capital markets to exit more of its portfolio companies.